Updated: January 24, 2017

 6. Can bone conduction headphones be worn with hearing aids?

 Absolutely!
 In fact this is one of the preferred style of headphones for people with hearing aids.
-You will have a little difficult if you are using a behind-the-ear hearing aid because the band may conflict with the headphone, but other than that you should be good to go.
+You will have a little difficulty if you are using a behind-the-ear hearing aid because the band may conflict with the headphone, but other than that you should be good to go.

 Top 10 Bone Conduction Headphones